 Technically, that means the IRA money must start coming out in specific increments no later than April 1 following the year you reach that age.

 The exact distribution amount changes from year to year.
-It is calculated by dividing an account's year-end value by the distribution period determined by the Internal Revenue Service.
+It is calculated by dividing an account’s year-end value by the distribution period determined by the IRS.